 Because it’s a hub of internships.
 These internships are mostly remote and of a few months with good payout.
 Companies often hire writers for content and blog writing, which eventually might convert into a full-time position.

 If you want to go international with your writing skills then this website is for you.
-Also, as the name suggests this website is specifically for writing jobs
+Also, as the name suggests this website is solely a ‘content writer wanted’ site.

 It’s a website that’s crammed with hiring posts for different remote content writer jobs from all around the world.